gchq/Palisade-services/palisade-service/README.md

 ## Kafka Interface

 The application receives a REST request containing a `PalisadeRequest`, and after returning a token to the client, creates the information we need for Kafka, including a Start and End of Stream message, containing the relevant headers.
 It then creates a message in-between the start and end, containing the `PalisadeRequest` object, which contains the user, resourceId and context.
 The `x-request-token` is sent in the Kafka headers.
-In case of errors, the original request and thrown exception are both captured in an `AuditErrorMessage` and written to the
-Kafka `error` topic.
+In case of errors, the original request and thrown exception are both captured in an `AuditablePalisadeSystemResponse` and the error is written to the Kafka `error` topic.

 ## Example JSON Request